NotArb/Jupiter/releases-wip/docker-jupiter/README.md

 >**Windows** - Run the `run.bat` file.
 (COMING SOON)

 ### Docker Commands
-After successfully building the Docker image, you can use the following Docker commands:
+After successfully building the Docker image, you can use various Docker commands.
+Here are some examples:
 >- `docker start jupiter` - Start the container.
 >- `docker stop jupiter` - Stop the container.
 >- `docker restart jupiter` - Restart the container.